Reading at Ditcheat Primary School

 New parents are encouraged to come to an information evening in September to help understand how to support their child at home.

 How we do it in Key Stage 1

 In Key Stage 1 we follow Letters and Sounds to build on the children’s speaking and listening skills as well as prepare the children for reading by developing their phonic knowledge and skills.

 Once the children are secure with their phonic sounds, they move on to answering short comprehension questions which build upon their literal, inference and evaluation skills.
 A range of texts are then used from poetry to non-fiction and often linked to the book being read in English.
 Discrete teaching of reading happens for about two and a half hours a week but reading is also embedded in all curriculum areas.

 The children have a story read to them usually at the end of the day and a book corner as part of their continuous provision.

 Their reading books are given based on assessments made with the class teacher using PM Benchmarking.
-The books given to read at home are taken from Oxford Reading Tree which are a range of fiction and non-fiction engaging texts.
+The books given to read at home are taken from both the Oxford Reading Tree scheme and the Big Cat scheme which are a range of fiction and non-fiction engaging texts.
 Children are heard read in class on a 1-1 basis at least once a week.